 To Close Garmin Express or FitBit, simply double-click or right click the icon and select 'Quit'.

-The first device we will set up is power.
-This can be a smart trainer like the Wahoo KICKR, a power meter like the Stages crank arm, or a standard resistance trainer like the Kurt Kinetic trainer--assuming you are using a speed sensor to calculate virtual power.
-(If you are setting up a power meter and are having trouble with cadence readings, please read our Power Meter Article.)
+This can be a smart trainer like the Wahoo KICKR, a power meter like the Stages crank arm, or -if you're using virtual power - a speed sensor with a standard resistance trainer.
+(If you're setting up a power meter and are having trouble with cadence readings, please read our Power Meter Article.)

 If your trainer is not listed, never fear.
 We have a general trainer built into the The Sufferfest app that you can use.
 Select the type of trainer you are using and then select the ANT+ speed sensor installed on your bike.
 You may have to move the wheel or pedal to wake up your sensor and allow the app to detect it.
 If the trainer you are using for virtual power is not listed, email TheMinions@TheSufferfest.com and we will add it to our database.

 The last sensor is the heart rate monitor.
+HR monitors, including watches, that transmit a standard ANT+ signal, will connect to the app (Beware of watches, in particular, that say they are ANT+, but use their own protocol...which will not connect to our app).
 Attach your monitor and wait for the display to detect it.
 Once you see your heart rate displayed, select continue.

 And of course you can always email us with questions or concerns at:TheMinions@TheSufferfest.com